cepthomas/Wavicler/README.md

 # Wavicler

-Play tool for editing audio waves.
+Play tool for manipulating and slicing audio waves.
+The general idea is to use it to chop up pieces of audio into chunks that can be used in a music production DAW.
+The selection can be by sample, time, or beats with user supplied BPM.

+Caveats:
-- Everything internal is 32bit fp 44100Hz.
+- Everything internal is 32 bit fp 44100Hz.
-- Using int for sample index.
-This gives us a max time of about 1.3 hours.
-Plenty for the purpose of this application.
+- Uses int for sample index.
+This gives us a theoretical maximum clip time of about 1.3 hours.
+  In actuality it uses a setting from AudioLib to limit this (default is 5 minutes).
+  This gives plenty of time for the purpose of this application.

+# UI

-## UI/Tools
+## Main

-- Main
+- Standard file menu.
-  - standard file, about/settings stuff
 - Open an audio file.
-This is a now a `clip` in a ClipEditor tab page.
+This is a now a `clip` in a clip editor tab page.
-  - If stereo file ask to open as mono/L/R/both
+- If it's a stereo file the user is asked to open as left, right, mono, or both.
-  - Clip play, loop on/off, auto-start on/off, rewind
+- Selection play, rewind, loop on/off, auto-start on/off.

+## Selection
+- Beats mode:
+  - Establish timing by select two samples and identify corresponding number of beats.
+  - Show in waveform.
+  - Subsequent selections are by beat using snap.

-- bars/beats mode
+- Time mode:
-  - Select two samples
+  - Select two times using ?? resolution.
-  - identify as number of bars/beats - show in UI
+  - Shows number of samples and time in UI.

-  - Select two bars/beats.
-Uses snap mode: bars or beats
+- Sample mode:

-- time/samples mode
-  - Select two samples
+  - Select two samples using ?? resolution.
-  - Show num and time in UI
+  - Shows number of samples and time in UI.
-  - Select two time/samples.
-Uses snap mode: numsamples or time

-- Context or edit menu
-  - Copy selection to new clip

-- Tools
-  - stereo file: split into two wavs, combine to mono wav.
-Does resampling.
-  - detect tempo.

-- Navigation :
+## Mouse
-  - wheel no mods is x shift
+- Wheel alone is time shift (x shift).
-  - wheel + ctrl is x zoom
+- Wheel + ctrl is time zoom (x zoom).
-  - wheel + shift is gain (y zoom)
+- Wheel + shift is gain (y zoom).
-  - left click is SelStart
+- Left click is selection start.
-  - left click + ctrl is SelLength
+- Left click + ctrl is selection length.
+- Right click is context menu.

-## TODO-future
+## Context Menu
-  - New empty clip.
+- Copy selection to new clip.
+- Close.
+- Set gain to fill or default.

+## Tools
+- Stereo file: split into two wavs, combine to mono wav.
+- Resample file.
+- ?
+Detect tempo.
+- Edit settings.
+- About.

+## Future
   - Combine multiple clips, incl blank.
-  - Render to new clip/file.
-  - cut/copy/paste/insert
+  - Edit - cut/copy/paste/insert.
-  - Set gain in selection
-  - show/select altered gain.
   - Gain envelope.
-Simple only for now.
   - Stretch/fit etc.
-  - R click opens context menu